 Read on to learn more about:

-Debt settlement companies often claim that they’ll be able to talk your creditors into settling your debts for pennies on the dollar.
+Debt settlement companies often claim that they’ll be able to talk your creditors into settling your unsecured debts for pennies on the dollar.
 If you’re current on your payments, they’ll tell you the creditors won't settle unless you stop making payments.
-Usually, the debt settlement company tells consumers to make payments (that would otherwise go to the creditors) to them while they negotiate with creditors.
+Usually, the debt settlement company tells consumers to make payments—that would otherwise go to the creditors—to them while they negotiate with creditors.
 These payments then cover:

-The debt settlement company may also charge a contingency fee, which is a percentage based on the amount you save through settlement.
-(Learn more about how debt settlement companies operate.)
+The debt settlement company may also charge a contingency fee, which is a percentage based on the amount you save through settlement, and other fees, like a set-up fee.

-If you think you need help negotiating a debt settlement or are unsure about whether you should do this, a skilled attorney can provide you with practical legal advice after fully analyzing your situation.
-Debt settlement companies can’t do this.
+If you think you need help settling your debts or are unsure about whether negotiating settlements is a good idea, a skilled attorney can provide you with practical legal advice after fully analyzing your situation and can represent you if a credit files a lawsuit.
+Debt settlement companies can’t do these things.

+An attorney will go over all of your options with you.
 A good attorney will go over all of your options.
 The attorney can help you figure out if you really should try to settle your debts or whether you should do something else, like file for bankruptcy, for example.
-(This is different from a debt settlement company, which will probably just try to convince you to hire it to settle the debts.)
+This is different from a debt settlement company, which will probably just try to convince you to hire it to settle the debts.

-In addition, if a lender, credit card company, third-party debt purchaser, or other creditor eventually decides to sue you to collect the debt, an attorney can defend you in the suit.
-Likewise, if a creditor violates the law (such as the Fair Debt Collection Practices Act) in its efforts to collect from you, an attorney can provide specific advice and tell you how to proceed in your particular situation.
-(Learn more in Nolo’s article Using a Lawyer to Negotiate With Creditors.)
+An attorney can defend you if you get sued.
+If a creditor decides to sue you to collect a debt, an attorney can defend you in the suit.
+Likewise, if a creditor violates the law—such as the Fair Debt Collection Practices Act—in its efforts to collect from you, an attorney can provide specific advice and tell you how to proceed in your particular situation.

 Attorneys must be licensed and are supposed to uphold strict ethical standards.
 Unfortunately, not all do.
 Some debt settlement companies employ lawyers to act essentially as fronts (or, in some cases, attorneys may team up with a debt settlement company) to provide the company an appearance of legitimacy.
 However, the lawyers may have little or nothing to do with you, your creditors, or the debt settlement process.